 If you want to take the pressure off your support team, the best way in doing so is with a high-quality knowledge base.
-Clients that feel confident enough in accessing the information they need to solve a problem themselves will most likely rely less on direct interaction.
+Clients that feel confident enough to access the information they need to solve a problem themselves will most likely rely less on direct interaction.

 Blending live chats with your knowledge base is a great way to familiarize your customers with the content that they have available to them.

 As customers familiarize themselves with knowledge base articles, their need for direct interaction will become less and less, until eventually, you are able to streamline your support operation and cut down on costs relating to full-time live chat staffing agents.